ProfEngel/OpenTuneWeaver/readme.md

 **Perfect for individuals, students, and researchers who want to support our mission:**

 #### One-Time Donations
+- **☕ Coffee for ProfEngel - $5**: Fuel late-night coding session for ProfEngel, the founder
 - **☕ Coffee for the Team - $30**: Fuel late-night coding sessions
 - **💻 Workstation Day - $110**: Power a full day of concentrated development
 - **🚀 GPU Hour Sponsor - $550**: Supercharge development with serious computational power